jubins/Fruitpal/README.md

 ```text
 GET /api/fruitpal?commodity=mango&price=53&volume=405
 ```
-You can try below in your browser:
+You can try below in your browser (feel free to change commodity, price or volume in the API call):
 ```
 http://localhost:5001/api/fruitpal?commodity=mango&price=53&volume=405
 ```